Aetherinox/ntfy-desktop/README.md

 <br />

-The following people have helped get this project going:
+The following people have helped keep this project going:

 <br />